 1. You may request a private room on your housing application or by contacting the Residence Life Office.
-The charge for a private room is $460 per semester, in addition to the regular room charge.
+The charge for a private room is half the room cost per semester, in addition to the regular room charge.

 2. We cannot guarantee any student a private room.
 We will assign private rooms IF space allows and only after the semester has begun and an accurate room count has been established in every residence hall.

-3. If space allows for you to have a private room then on the 8th class day, we will have you sign a Private Room Agreement form and charge your account for the additional charge of $460.
+3. If space allows for you to have a private room then on the 8th class day, we will have you sign a Private Room Agreement form and charge your account for the additional charge of half the room cost.

 1. We encourage all students to show up for move in day, meet your roommate, and give the new relationship a chance to flourish.
 No person is ever stuck in a housing situation that is intolerable.
 But the Residence Life Office has standards/rules for what we will do to help every student have a healthy and successful housing situation.